mhendrey/vekterdb/docs/source/vekterdb.rst

 the ``nearest_neighbors()`` method.

 So far, we have only added the training data to the database and then used all those vectors to train the FAISS index.
-We begin by getting reading the testing data from the file and then using those to query our vector database for similar records.
+We begin by reading the testing data from the file and then using those to query our vector database for similar records.
 We will compare those to the "neighbors" stored in the HDF5 file.
 Let's start slow and just use the first test vector and get the five nearest neighbors.
-Since the FAISS ``index.search()`` requires that the vector shape be at least (n, d), we reshape the first vector to match.
 To easily compare, we only need to see the "idx" column.

 The ``search()`` returns a list with one element for each of the query vectors.
 Each element of the list is a dictionary with a single key, "neighbors", whose value is a